 Listed below are the types of financial support offered by the Mathematics Department and The Ohio State University.
-All types of support include the coerage of tuition costs in addition to stipends that exceed OSU's Estimated Graduate Costs.
-Costs of living in Columbus, Ohio are generally below the national average and the benefits of living in the 15th largest city in the United States are numerous.
+All types of support include the coverage of tuition costs in addition to stipends that exceed OSU's estimated graduate student costs.
+Costs of living in Columbus, Ohio are generally below the national average and the benefits of living in the city are numerous.

 The majority of current and incoming mathematics graduate students are supported by GTA appointments.
-Stipends for entering MMS and PhD students are for the 9-month academic year (Autumn and Spring Semesters).
-PhD students who pass both of their qualification exams (Analysis and Algebra) receive an increase in pay accordingly.
+Stipends for entering PhD students are for the 9-month academic year (Autumn and Spring Semesters).
+PhD students who pass both of their qualification requirements (Analysis and Algebra) receive an increase in pay accordingly, and an additional increase after passing Candidacy.
 The workload of graduate teaching associates involves approximately 4 contact hours per week of teaching, plus preparation and grading for a total of 20 hours per week.
-GTA positions are renewable assuming adequate academic progress.
+GTA positions are renewable assuming acceptable academic progress.

-In addition to GTA positions, the university offers competitive University Fellowships to domestic and international applicants with excellent academic records and GRE general test scores.
-University Fellowships support incoming students for their first twelve months of study without any teaching obligations.
+In addition to GTA positions, the university offers competitive University Fellowships to domestic and international applicants with excellent academic records.
+University Fellowships support incoming students for their first 12 months of study without any teaching obligations.
 For the most competitive applicants, two-year (first and dissertation year) or three-year (first, second, and dissertation year) Distinguished University Fellowships may be awarded.
 Fellowships are supplemented by the department so that they equal or exceed GTA salaries at the same level.

 The university offers over 30 competitive Presidential Fellowships each year to the strongest doctoral students on campus.
-Besides the great prestige, this award carries full stipend and tuition support for a twelve month period during the dissertation year.
+Besides the great prestige, this award provides a generous stipend and full tuition support for a 12 month period during the dissertation year.
 On average, mathematics students have been awarded between one and two Presidential Fellowships per year.
-Presidential Fellowships also include limited funds for travel support.
+Presidential Fellowships also include funds for travel support.

-In addition to the fellowships that are awarded by the university during the admission process, the department offers several funding opportunities for continuing students.
-These include two types of semester-long fellowships which provide stipends and tuition without teaching obligations.
+In addition to the fellowships that are awarded by the university, the department offers several funding opportunities for continuing students.
+These include two types of semester-long departmental fellowships which provide stipends and tuition without teaching obligations.
 About 15-19 Special Graduate Assignments (SGA) are available to doctoral students each year, as well as 2-3 Rhodus Graduate Fellowships (RGF) for students with computational aspects to their studies.

 Depending on current external funding, additional support may be available through the Mathematical Research Institute (MRI) and other departmental initiatives.

 A variety of sources of support are available for the Summer Term.
-These include departmental Graduate Research Associateships (GRA), externally-funded GRAs, as well as several teaching positions.
+These include departmental Student Research Associateships (SRA), externally-funded Graduate Research Associateships (GRAs) and SRAs, as well as several teaching positions.
 In recent years, the department has been able to provide funding for the vast majority (>90%) of students requesting summer support.

 Each new math graduate student participates in the mandatory Headstart Training Program in the 4 weeks before the Autumn Semester begins.
-The department pays a one-time modified stipend during this initial training.
+Monetary compensation is provided during this initial training.

-All of the Graduate Associateship and Fellowship positions above include automatic fee waivers of instructional and tuition fees.
-Moreover, the university has an 85% subsidy for the cost of health insurance premiums.
+All of the Graduate Associateship and Fellowship positions above include automatic fee waivers of instructional and general tuition fees.
+Moreover, the university has an 100% subsidy for the cost of health insurance premiums.
 Fees which are not covered and may be deducted from your stipend include:

 - Student Activity Fee